Ugness/PiCANet-Implementation/README.md

     -h, --help            show this help message and exit --load LOAD           Directory of pre-trained model, you can download at https://drive.google.com/file/d/109a0hLftRZ5at5hwpteRfO1
-                        A6xLzf8Na/view?usp=sharingNone --> Do not use pre-
+                        A6xLzf8Na/view?usp=sharing
-                        trained model.
-Training will start from random initialized model
+                        None --> Do not use pre-trained model.
-    --dataset DATASET     Directory of your DUTS dataset "folder" --cuda CUDA           'cuda' for cuda, 'cpu' for cpu, default = cuda --batch_size BATCH_SIZE
+                        Training will start from random initialized model --dataset DATASET     Directory of your DUTS dataset "folder" --cuda CUDA           'cuda' for cuda, 'cpu' for cpu, default = cuda --batch_size BATCH_SIZE